JuusoJuusto/JuusoJuusto/README.md

 ## 🚀 About Me

-I'm a developer focused on building real-world systems and learning how software connects to infrastructure.
+I'm focused on building real, useful software systems and learning how modern infrastructure and applications work.

-- 💻 I enjoy building software and tools
+- 💻 Building software and tools
-- ✈️ Interested in aviation systems and technology
+- ✈️ Interested in aviation systems and real-world tech
-- 🖥️ Exploring homelab setups and self-hosting
+- 🖥️ Exploring homelabs and self-hosting
 - 🌐 Learning web development and backend systems
 - ⚙️ Interested in automation and system design
-- 📚 Always improving my programming skills
+- 📚 Constantly improving as a developer

 ---